uplift-ltd/nexus/website/docs/packages/strings.md

 makeUrl can also control trailing slashes in your URLS.

-- "ignore" will leave slash as-is
+- "ignore" will leave slash as-is (default)
 - "ensure" will ensure urls always end with a slash
 - "remove" will ensure urls never end with a slash